Mississippi State vs. Ole Miss NCAA Football Odds, Plays and Insights | November 25, 2021

 Over/Under Insights

-- Mississippi State and its opponents have gone over the current 62-point total in three of 11 games (27.3%) this season.
+- Mississippi State's games this season have gone over 64 points three of 11 times.

-- Ole Miss has combined with its opponents to score more than 62 points in four of 10 games this season.
+- Ole Miss and its opponents have combined to score more than 64 points in three of 10 games this season.

-- Thursday's total is 6.2 points lower than the two team's combined 68.2 points per game average.

-- The 50.1 combined points per game that these two squads have allowed this season are 11.9 fewer than the 62 over/under in this contest.
+- The combined points per game average of the two teams, 68.2, is 4.2 points greater than Thursday's over/under.

+- These two squads combine to allow 50.1 points per game, 13.9 fewer than this contest's over/under.

 Mississippi State Stats and Trends

-- In Mississippi State's 11 games this year, it has seven wins against the spread.

-- The Bulldogs have been favored by 1.5 points or more four times this season and have covered the spread in two of them.
+- This season, the Bulldogs have two ATS wins in four games as a favorite of 2 points or more.

-- Mississippi State's games this year have hit the over on six of 11 set point totals (54.5%).
+- Mississippi State's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Mississippi State is 6-2 against the spread and 6-2 overall this season when the team records more than 25.4 points.
+- Mississippi State is 6-2 against the spread and 6-2 overall this season when the team scores more than 25.4 points.

-- Mississippi State is 6-3 against the spread and 6-3 overall when the team picks up more than 429.6 yards.
+- In games that Mississippi State totals over 429.6 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Bulldogs have turned the ball over 15 times this season, five fewer than the Rebels have forced (20).

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.